spice-labs-inc/goatrodeo/info/hidden_reapers.md

 the "markers" for that artifact.

-Spice Labs then uses these markers to locate other artifacts that Silently contain the Reapers.
+Spice Labs then uses these markers to locate other artifacts that Hide containing the Reapers.